 However, you still need to think about your appetite for risk and the amount of time you expect to invest your super.
 Generally, the longer your investment horizon, the lower the impact that risk or any market volatility may have on your final super balance and the more time you have to ride out the variability of returns in the short term.
 On the other hand, if you expect to make high returns, you’ll need to accept high levels of risk.

-To learn more about the importance of investing for the long term, go to:
+Learn more about investing for the long term.

 If you would like more information about investment risk and return, contact us.